Koheui/MemoryLinkCMS/README.md

 - Under **Application restrictions**, select **Websites**.
 - Under **Website restrictions**, click **Add**.
 - **Add entries for both local development and production:**
-    - `http://localhost:9002` (or your local port)
+    - `http://localhost:3000` (or your local port)
     - `https://memorylink-cms.web.app/*`
 - **⚠️ This is also critical.
 If you don't restrict your API key correctly, your app will not be able to connect to Firebase services in production.**
 - Click **Save**.

-### 4. Get Firebase Config for your App
+### 4. Set Environment Variables
 - In the Firebase Console, go to **Project Settings** (the gear icon).
 - Scroll down to the **Your apps** card.
 - If you haven't created a web app yet, click the web icon (`</>`) to create one.
 - Find your web app and click on **Config** to view your Firebase configuration keys.

-### 5. Set Environment Variables
-- Create a `.env.local` file in the root of your project.
+- Create a new file named `.env.local` in the root of your project.
-- Add your Firebase configuration keys to this file.
+- Add your Firebase configuration keys to this new `.env.local` file.
+It should look like this:

 ```
 NEXT_PUBLIC_FIREBASE_API_KEY=...